 Hybrid apps?
 What are they?

 There are a couple of myths that are taking rounds on the market.
 One of them is that there are only two types of apps available on the market, one is HTML5 apps and the other one is native apps but the fact is that apart from these, there are multi platform mobile apps too.
-With the potential of Hybrid apps being realized overtime, they might just become the top choice in the mobile app development world.
+With the potential of Hybrid apps being realized overtime, cross platform app development might just become the top choice in the mobile industry.